 Season One's "Hot Dogs" serves as something of a Pet the Dog moment for that extraordinaire, Aaron Echolls.
 Okay, not many Pet the Dog moments involve beating a man to a bloody pulp, but still, this guy loves his daughter.

 The Walking Dead: Merle Dixon has a few moments of this in AMC's series.
 He's a sociopathic, shockingly racist and sexist dick, but upon being informed of Amy's death, he notably pauses before saying that she was a nice kid and that he's very sorry.
-Also, he's visibly horrified by the sight of the Governor raping Maggie.
+Also, he's visibly horrified by the sight of the Governor acting like he's going to rape Maggie.
 Oh, and don't mess with his brother Daryl.
 Ever.

 Weird Science: Chett played by Lee Tergeson in the Weird Science TV series is not quite as hopeless a jerk as in the movie at the worst of times, but is usually somewhat of an antagonist, so the trope isn't all that strong.
 But he completely breaks what appeared to be his role before his nice-guy image was at all fostered when he walks by a bunch of kittens on the sidewalk and can't resist fawning over them.
 Much like the nazis, he likes teh kitties apparently.

 Drug kingpin Avon Barksdale, when asked for a donation of ten thousand dollars by one of his former soldiers who was looking to start a boxing gym as a means of youth outreach, proceeds to erupt into incredulous laughter at the proposal.
-Once the laughter subsides, he donates fifteen thousand instead.
+Once the laughter subsides, Avon reveals that he's laughing because after all the build up and talking, he was shocked at only being asked for ten thousand, and promptly donates fifteen thousand instead.

 Additionally, drug dealer and convicted killer Wee-Bey Brice owns multiple tanks full of pet exotic fish, and talks about them with the same fondness that any other dedicated pet owner would.
 Even after he's incarcerated he continually makes sure that his wife and son are taking care of them properly.
 More importantly he lets Bunny Colvin adopt his son to give him the chance that he never had, recognising that his soldier's life and gangster mentality has got him nowhere.